spcbfr/hugo-blog/content/posts/linux-journey.md

 I've been using Linux exclusively for a bit over 2 years now and it is honestly the best decision I've ever made in my life. by using Linux not only did I form an understanding of how gnu/Linux works and how to use its tools. but I also discovered some of the best open-source projects I've ever seen like gimp, firefox, and MPV.

-In around 2017 my father was looking, I found a Linux [hacking course](https:https://www.udemy.com/course/learn-ethical-hacking-from-scratch/) on udemy that was on sale.
+In around 2017, I found a Linux [hacking course](https:https://www.udemy.com/course/learn-ethical-hacking-from-scratch/) on udemy that was on sale.
 I decided to give it a go and see what I would learn! the first chapter was on installing kali Linux on a virtual machine. back then I knew nothing about Linux and that was my first encounter with the OS.
 I ended up not finishing the course because running Linux in a VM on a 14 years old machine was pretty slow but I still learned the basics like navigating the system from the command line and downloading software through apt.

 A few years go by and I decide to give Linux another go, but this time not for hacking or pen-testing. just regular daily usage because I got sick of windows slowness and I wanted something new since I had been using Windows my whole life basically. and as with most other Linux users I decided to try out ubuntu first. it was the most well-known one and even though it is not my recommended distro right now for beginners it still works pretty well. so I did it... looked up a tutorial on how to dual boot ubuntu and Linux, downloaded the iso, and installed it.